WPS/egon.io/currentBugs.md

 ![img.png](img.png)
 - no snapping to shape middle when connecting
 - when copypasting several numbered activities, the pasted ones all have the same number (and multiple is not checked)

+### ask

+- is it okay that when connecting with activity from a shape, hovering over a group lets create a connection from the group to the shape?
+- is it okay that a text annotation can be connected to several shapes?